 Q1.
 When and what was the first Crazy Coffin?

 A1.
 One day, a lady knocked on the door.
 This lady had a half-built coffin in the back of her van.
 It was in the form of an aeroplane fuselage.
 She asked us to finish it off.
-Other people got to hear about this, and a trickle of orders came in.
-The Sun picked up the story, and ran it across the whole of Page 3.
-The Sun used the term 'crazy coffins'.
-That's how the name 'Crazy Coffins' was born.
-The newspaper acted as midwife, at a birth we'd never expected.
+Other people got to hear about this and a trickle of orders came in.
+The Sun picked up the story and ran it across the whole of Page 3.
+The Sun used the term "Crazy Coffins".
+That's how the name Crazy Coffins was born.

 Q2.
 How many Crazy Coffins are made and sold?